itzjac/bytecave/ue4_cmd.md

 # UE4 new engine version without P4
 Create a new engine version

-Build.version is the entry point to change the engine version AutomationToolLauncher is invoked with the BatchFiles included with the engine distro, listing all the command line options
+Build.version is the entry point to change the engine version.

+AutomationToolLauncher is invoked with the BatchFiles included with the engine distro, verify listing all the command line options
 ```
 Binaries\DotNET>.. \ .. \Build\BatchFiles\RunUAT.bat -list
 ```